iceman201/TaniwhaTextField/README.md

 [![License](https://img.shields.io/cocoapods/l/TaniwhaTextField.svg?style=flat)](http://cocoapods.org/pods/TaniwhaTextField)
 [![Platform](https://img.shields.io/cocoapods/p/TaniwhaTextField.svg?style=flat)](http://cocoapods.org/pods/TaniwhaTextField)

+## Introduction
+TaniwhaTextField is a lightweight and beautiful swift textfield framework.
+And also you can highly customize it.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.